 Dr. Astrid Van Oyen (Cornell University), Dr. Rhodora G. Vennarucci (University of Arkansas), and Dr. Gijs Tol (University of Melbourne)

 The Marzuolo Archaeological Project (MAP) is an international and multi-institutional fieldwork project at Podere Marzuolo (Cinigiano, GR, Italy).
 So far excavations at the Roman-period site have yielded high-resolution evidence of terra sigillata pottery production (the Roman empire’s most emblematic tableware), blacksmithing, woodworking, and agricultural production concentrated around a large opus reticulatum masonry complex.
-MAP uses an integrated approach that includes targeted excavation, spatial and scientific data analyses, 3D modeling, and material studies to investigate the dynamics of this rural multi-crafting community in Southern Tuscany.
+MAP uses an integrated approach that includes targeted excavation, spatial and scientific data analyses, 3D modeling, virtual reconstruction, and material studies to investigate the dynamics of this rural multi-crafting community in South Central Tuscany.

 MAP’s previous seasons clarified the broad chronological phasing and spatial extent and layout of the site and produced evidence of multi-craft production.
-One of the most notable outcomes was the discovery of a blacksmith workshop ‘in use’ in the mid-1st c AD at the time it was destroyed in a fire.
-The 2021 season will continue with an intensive and micro-level investigation of two 5m x 5m trenches in the remaining interior rooms of the northern workshop complex in order to better characterize the different types of production occurring in this zone and to recover evidence of cross-craft interactions.
-A third 10m x 10m trench will be placed in the SW sector of the site where a magnetometry survey revealed the possibility of a second large workshop complex.
+One of the most notable outcomes was the discovery of a blacksmith workshop ‘in use’ in the mid-1st c.
+AD at the time it was destroyed in a fire.
+The 2022 season will continue with an intensive and micro-level investigation of the remaining interior rooms of the northern workshop complex in order to better characterize the different types of production occurring in this zone and to recover evidence of cross-craft interactions.
+The project also plans to excavate in the yet unexplored SW sector of the site where a magnetometry survey revealed the possibility of a second large workshop complex.

-Excavations are scheduled for four weeks (est. June 20 – July 18) with an international team, including undergraduate and graduate students.
+Excavations are scheduled for four weeks (est. June 19 – July 17, 2022) with an international team, including undergraduate and graduate students as well as specialists.
 Students will receive a comprehensive field experience, including hands-on training in excavation strategies and techniques, spatial data recording and analysis, photogrammetry, artifact processing and conservation, and ceramic analysis.
 Field work will take place in the mornings, with finds being cleaned, processed, and analyzed in the lab in the afternoons.

 Program Fee: $2,000 for four weeks